freeCodeCamp/freeCodeCamp/guide/english/swift/type-safety-and-inference/index.md

 ### Unwrapping Optionals

 Optionals are considered a different type then its non-optional variant.
 For example in the above code "optionalFloat" and "normalFloat" are _not_ the same type.
-When you try to access an optional variable like you would a normal variable the value would be of Optional(StoredValue).
+When you try to access an optional variable like you would a normal variable the value would be of Optional(_SomeValue_).

 ```swift
     var optionalInt: Int? = 5